Saturday, May 1, 2010

 The Aeolian organ sits in the reception hall -- photo Smithsonian Institution Archives

-(On December 28, 1905 The Times mentioned that "It is understood that Mr. Gale is very well paid for getting up early enough in the morning to wake Andrew Carnegie.")
+(On December 28, 1905 The New York Times mentioned, "It is understood that Mr. Gale is very well paid for getting up early enough in the morning to wake Andrew Carnegie.")

-The house in which Walter Gale was the human alarm clock was not just a grand mansion, it was essentially unique among the homes of New York's turn-of-the-century elite.
-Carnegie was born in 1835 in the attic of a tiny house in Dunfermline, Scotland to parents he would later describe as "...poor but honest."
+The house in which Walter Gale filled the role as human alarm clock was not merely a grand mansion, it was unique among the homes of New York's turn-of-the-century elite.
+Carnegie was born in 1835 in the attic of a tiny house in Dunfermline, Scotland to parents he would later describe as "poor but honest."
 Their simple lessons of humility, charity, and egalitarianism never left him.

-As the 19th Century waned, mansions were cropping up as far north as 70th Street.
-Carnegie, in a surprising act of real estate leap frog, purchased land 20 blocks further up, across from Central Park, far from any other mansions -- an act some millionaires called foolish.
+As the 19th century waned, mansions were cropping up as far north as 70th Street.
+Carnegie, in a surprising act of real estate leap frog, purchased land 20 blocks further up, across from Central Park, far north of any other mansions--an act some millionaires called foolish.
 But Andrew Carnegie was not simply seeking isolation, he wanted space.
-Having grown weary of great residences piled one on top of another, he sought open air and, especially, an immense garden -- unheard of in New York City.
-When interviewed by The New York Tribune he said "The precious little life that has come to us needs the Park and sunshine."
+Having grown weary of great residences built shoulder-to-shoulder, he sought open air and, especially, an immense garden--rare in urban environments.
+When interviewed by The New York Tribune, he said, "The precious little life that has come to us needs the Park and sunshine."

-In 1899 he commissioned Babb, Cook & Willard to design his house at 2 East 91 Street.
-In somewhat incongruous terms his direction to them was simple: He wanted the "most modest, plainest and most roomy house in New York."
+In 1899, he commissioned Babb, Cook & Willard to design his house at 2 East 91 Street.
+In somewhat incongruous terms, his direction to them was simple: it should be the "most modest, plainest and most roomy house in New York."

-Trimmed with white limestone the restrained, red brick facade stretches 230 feet down 91st Street.
-The main entrance, protected by a beautiful copper and glass canopy, was approached by a semi-circular drive; now part of the sidewalk.
+The main entrance, protected by a copper and glass canopy, was approached by a semi-circular drive.
 The rear facade nearly mirrors the front and sits on a raised terrace with broad steps leading down to the gardens.
-A separate wing housing the art gallery ran off the east side and the glass conservatory sat towards the gardens, connected by a passageway.
+A separate wing housing the art gallery sprouted at the east side and the glass conservatory sat towards the gardens, connected by a passageway.

 photo Cooper Hewitt Museum

-The first residential structure to employ a steel framework, the Carnegie house was a wonder of up-to-date technology.
+The first residential structure in New York City to employ a steel framework, the Carnegie house was a wonder of up-to-date technology.
 A central heating and cooling system brought air in from the outside, filtered it, heated or cooled it and adjusted the humidity.
 A filtering system purified the drinking water.
-Two huge boilers provided steam heat to the main house, two smaller ones heated the conservatory, and yet another provided hot water for bathing, dish washing, etc.
+Two huge boilers provided steam heat to the main house, two smaller ones heated the conservatory, and yet another provided hot water for bathing, dish washing, and such.

 In the basement, a miniature railroad transported fuel from the coal bin to the boilers.
 On a typical winter day two tons of coal would be consumed to heat the mansion.
 And although Carnegie's drink of choice was Dewar's scotch, the basement included a 1500-bottle wine cellar.